Writs — Set 1

 Correct Answer: A. The President or State Governor

-Mandamus cannot be issued against the President of India or the Governor of a State for the exercise of their duties.
-It also cannot be issued against private individuals or bodies to enforce private contracts.
-The Chief Justice of a High Court acting in judicial capacity is also exempt.
+• **Mandamus — exempt: President and Governor** = Mandamus cannot be issued against the President of India or the Governor of a State for the exercise of their constitutional duties. • **Other exemptions** — Mandamus cannot be issued against a private individual or body for private contracts; and the Chief Justice of a HC acting in a judicial capacity is also exempt. • 💡 Option B (Government Corporation) CAN be issued Mandamus — it is a public body; Option C (Inferior Court) CAN receive Mandamus to perform ministerial duties; Option D (Public Tribunal) CAN receive Mandamus — only the President and Governor are specifically exempt.

 Which writ is issued to quash the order of a lower court or tribunal?